Isabela, Puerto Rico: Coat of arms

-The town's coat of arms, dated 1819, is divided an olive tree in its center, symbolizes the first inhabitants of Isabela and of the island of Puerto Rico, the Igneris Indians.
+The municipal coat of arms, dated 1819, is divided an olive tree in its center, symbolizes the first inhabitants of Isabela and of the island of Puerto Rico, the Igneris Indians.
 The gold represents the Taíno Indians (they made extensive use of gold), who lived in this area about two hundred years before the discovery of the island.
 The gold bell represented in the center stripe between two cactus is a symbol of the town of San Antonio de la Tuna.
 The two cocks represent the bravery of the inhabitants and Isabela's famous fighting cocks.
 The horse represents the cattle wealth of the region and honors the fine step horses (Paso Fino) for which Isabela is known.
 The coat of arms is embellished with a mural crown having three towers, the standard emblem at the time for formally established 'pueblos' (townships) under Spanish rule.
 The revised mural crown with five towers represents a city, but historically, only 11 communities in Puerto Rico were conferred this title when under Spanish rule.

 On the occasion of the celebration of 186 years of Isabela it was necessary to adopt an ordinance to establish properly the historical veracity and heraldic elements of the emblazoned shield and official seal of the City of Isabela.
 The following information was drafted pursuant to Ordinance Number 3, series 2005–2006 and approved by the Municipal Legislature on August 5, 2005:

 "The Mural Crown: Current mural crown that has the coat of Isabela has three towers.
 Due to population increase of over 50,000 inhabitants who had Isabela in this last decade, the HUD office in Washington DC, conferred status as a "city" to Isabela last year.
 Given this demographic reality and focused on the mural crown that represents the spirit of unity and growth of the inhabitants of our city of Isabela, we understand appropriate that the crown mural consists of "five" distinct towers that symbolize the passage from town to city."